Bira/octopus-carnival/_drafts/wir-neverwinter-abolethic-sovereignity.md

 subject to a very specific series of tortures and procedures that turn them into near-mindless members of the Choir that sings the Symphony of Madness.

-This Symphony has been broadcasting nightmares all over the region, which afflict its more psychically sensitive individuals.
+This Symphony can channel the chaotic energies of the Spellplague in ways that the aboleths can control, and it's what they use to mutate their kidnapped victims.
+They also use it to broadcast nightmares all over the region, which afflict its more psychically sensitive individuals.
 The stronger it gets the more people are affected.
-This might be the tool that will be used to tame Maegera, or it could be a more general-purpose terror weapon, depending on the GM's designs.
+This could eventually be the tool they use to tame Maegera, or could lead to the development of that tool depending on the GM's designs.

 ## Player Tie-Ins